Nanny Taxes in Massachusetts

 Final Pay

-If a family terminates their household employee, the worker must be paid all wages due (including accrued vacation pay) on the termination date.
+If a family terminates their household employee, they must be paid all wages due (including accrued vacation pay) on the termination date.
 If the employee resigns, payment can be made on the next regular payday.
 There are mandatory treble damages for any violations.

 Helpful Links for Nanny Taxes in Massachusetts